OwlSoul/GLMiFiGNSSRecorder/README.md

 ## Store data format

-Data is stored as a text file in the OUTPUT_FOLDER location (default - `~/GNSSData`), files are named like this: `NSS_2020-01-25_17-47-18.txt`.
+Data is stored as a text file in the OUTPUT_FOLDER location (default is `~/GNSSData`), files are named like this: `NSS_2020-01-25_17-47-18.txt`.
 Each line terminates with `\n` character.
 Line structure is the following:
 ```
 <POWER_ON_CYCLE>;<TIMESTAMP>;GNSS DATA <\n>
 ```